Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Built-in margin at acquisition

-Retail exit to FHA-qualified buyers
+Retail exit to Fannie Mae-qualified buyers

 Phased full absorption reduces absorption risk